SeisoLLC/easy_infra/docs/Terraform/index.rst

 Resources
 ---------

-Configuring custom checks can be done by leveragin the robust Rego language, maintained by the, Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.
+Configuring custom checks can be done by leveraging the robust Rego language, maintained by the, Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.
 Their example Terraform workflow is available `here
 <https://www.openpolicyagent.org/docs/latest/terraform/>`_.

-OPA also hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom Terrascan rules.
+OPA also hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom rules written in Rego.